wds4/DCoSL/bounties/README.md

 # [Curated Lists](./curatedLists)

-Refactor Curated Lists (which is currently functional as an app in the Pretty Good Apps desktop client) as a website with stellar UX.
+Refactor Curated Lists, which is already built and currently functional as an app in the Pretty Good Apps desktop client, as a website with a stellar UX.

 Broken down into phases:

-Basically, this thing is already built as a desktop app.
-All you have to do is rebuild it as a web app and give it a great UX.

 ## Phase 1 (basic Curated Lists explorer) bounty: 10,000,000 sats, or make me an offer